philbritton/gisgraphy/trunk/gisgraphy/data/download_site/readme.txt

 <span style="font-size:1em;">
-Welcome to Gisgraphy download server.Since 2006, Gisgraphy is a free opensource geocoder based on <a href="http://www.openstreetmap.org" target="gis">Openstreetmap</a>, <a href="http://www.geonames.org" target="gis">Geonames</a> and  <a href="http://quattroshapes.com/" target="gis">Quatroshapes</a> data.
+Welcome to Gisgraphy download server.
+Since 2006, Gisgraphy is a free opensource geocoder based on <a href="http://www.openstreetmap.org" target="gis">Openstreetmap</a>, <a href="http://www.geonames.org" target="gis">Geonames</a> and  <a href="http://quattroshapes.com/" target="gis">Quatroshapes</a> data.
 More informations on the <a href="http://www.gisgraphy.com">Gisgraphy web site</a>.<br/>
 <strong>
 <ul>